Nearly 3 million non-fatal workplace accidents get reported each year. How many go unreported? It’s impossible to know.

 Because the cause is so unexpected, these workplace accidents catch people completely off guard.
 They prevent any actions that might reduce the impact.

 They often launch people across a surface at high speed.
-Any number of body parts can be seriously damaged for the neck to the wrist to the head to afoot.
+Any number of body parts can be seriously damaged from the neck to the wrist to the head to afoot.

 A laceration with significant blood loss can occur.
 Don’t be afraid to admit that you’re hurt.

 If you’ve been injured at work you should follow a certain course of action to begin the claims process.

 If you’re bleeding or may have sustained a very serious injury, get the emergency assistance you need.

 This may include the use of a first aid kit, neck brace, or other emergency items.
 It may involve contacting emergency services.

 Notify your supervisor about the injury.
 When workplace accidents don’t require emergency assistance, you may be able to do this first.
-Failing to notify your supervisor in a timely manner can impact your ability to file a claim.
+Failing to notify your supervisor on time can impact your ability to file a claim.

 If you realize after the fact that an injury was caused in the workplace, you have up to 2 years to start this ball rolling.

 Fill these forms out as soon as possible and mail them to the nearest worker’s comp office.
 Your employer’s HR department may do this for you.
 Work with them.
 If they tell you that you need to go to the doctor or get tests run, always comply.

 These medical records will be important when filing a workplace accident claim.
 They will help you demonstrate that the accident or injury is work-related.

 In some cases, you sustain workplace accidents.
 Then you see a doctor.
 Your bills are paid and you’re made whole.